tpgmartin/machine-learning-nanodegree/capstone/report.md

 ```

 For my implementation, I used the Python `pickle`
-module to persist the target and and preprocessed data samples across files.
+module to serialise the target and and preprocessed data samples to easily
+share across files.

 PCA was performed before the test train split to ensure consistent
 analysis, the dimensionality of the training data should be the same as the